CherryFl0wer/webify/README.md

 # What is it?

 Webify is a Spotify-like, user can listen to music, create playlist and download their favorite songs.
+The goal of this project was to learn how to use React JS / Redux

 # How to install